luni, 9 februarie

 -

-17:57 Belgium Sessions: Free DesmyterIn this DJAZZ Belgium Sessions performance, which was recorded at AED Studios in Lint, Belgium, we witness Europe’s finest jazz musicians at work.
+17:39 Belgium Sessions: Cavaliere and Mohy DuoIn this DJAZZ Belgium Sessions performance, which was recorded at AED Studios in Lint, Belgium, we witness Europe’s finest jazz musicians at work.
 A wide variety of international jazz musicians give a creative, up-close and inside insight into their art of playing jazz music.
-Young talent and established jazz musicians play to their heart’s content: take for instance this unusual performance by the Free Desmyter Quartet.
-Desmyter is an obstinate improviser with a very original and recognisable sound.
-His compositions are never contrived, nor revolutionary, for that matter, yet they are contemporary and innovative.
+Young talent and established jazz musicians play to their heart’s content: take for instance this performance by violinist Alexandre Cavaliere and pianist Pascal Mohy.
+This recording marks the first time that these talented, rising jazz stars share the same stage.
+They tackle material made famous by, among others, jazz legend Miles Davis.

 -